balancer/docs/docs/concepts/governance/veBAL/README.md

 # veBAL Overview

-veBAL (vote-escrow BAL) is a vesting and yield system based on [Curve's veCRB mechanism](https://curve.readthedocs.io/dao-vecrv.html) which locks 80/20 BAL/WETH Balancer Pool Tokens for a maximum of 1 year.
+veBAL (vote-escrow BAL) is a vesting and yield system based on [Curve's veCRV mechanism](https://curve.readthedocs.io/dao-vecrv.html) which locks 80/20 BAL/WETH Balancer Pool Tokens for a maximum of 1 year.
 The veBAL and Gauge system is designed to promote long-term token-holder alignment and facilitate fair protocol revenue distribution.

 By locking the BAL WETH 80/20 BPT holders are given veBAL in exchange for governance and implied financial purposes and benefits.
 The longer the length of the time lock a user agrees to the higher their multiplier got governance.
 In short if I lock 1 BPT for 52 weeks I will receive the same amount of “vote escrowed” strength as someone who locks 2 BPT for 26 weeks.
 Quite simply voting strength is a function of the amount of pool tokens locked multiplied by the length of locking time.